• Skip to Content

 AJ 139 Introduction to Public Safety Community Service Officer 3 Units

-Students examine the role, responsibility, and basic duties of Community Service Officers including crime reporting, criminal investigations, legal standards related to person contacts, arrest, search and seizure, and the rules of evidence.
-The importance of cultural competence, building community partnerships and relationships, providing public services, and interacting with a diverse community is also explored.
+Examine the role, responsibility, and basic duties of Community Service Officers, including crime reporting, public safety response, criminal investigations, person stops, arrests, and searches and seizures.
+Cultural and ethical considerations, building community partnerships, and public servants in a diverse community are also explored.

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L